chunhualiao/smart-browser-assistant/README.md

-# X Reply Assistant Chrome Extension
+# X Reply Assistant Chrome Extension (v0.2)

-This Chrome extension helps generate reply suggestions for posts on X (formerly Twitter) using the OpenRouter API.
-It adds a context menu item when you right-click inside a reply box on x.com.
+This Chrome extension helps generate counter-arguments or critical analyses for **any selected text** on a webpage using the OpenRouter API.
+It adds a context menu item when you right-click on highlighted text.
+The generated response is copied to your clipboard.

 ## Prerequisites